 Lisbon’s streets are decked with pastelarias (pastry shops/cafés) and confeitarias (confectionaries).
 And while crisp, custard-filled pasteis de nata are the city’s most famous sweet, don’t miss out on any of the egg-and-sugar-based pastries that fill the cafés’ refrigerated counters by the dozen.

 Bom bocado, the other custard-filled pastry frequently overshadowed by tourists’ favorite pastel de nata, doesn’t get half the attention it deserves.
 Bom bocado is becoming harder to find, but there are still a few places in the city refusing to let it die.

 Historical pastry makers Pastelaria Benard still produce and sell the perfect bom bocado: not too sweet, creamy filling on light and crunchy dough, slightly toasted on top.
 You heard it here first!

 Like this?
 Try this: Sweet Lisbon: the best places to get your sugar fix

 The best spots in Lisbon for foodies

 Príncipe Real is the contemporary foodie hotspot, with a healthy mix of traditional eateries and chef-owned fusion restaurants like Henrique Sá Pessoa’s Tapisco or Chef Kiko’s A Cevicheria.
-Bed and breakfast The Independente Suites & Terrace is perfectly located between Príncipe Real and bar-hopping neighbourhood Bairro Alto, and just minutes away from Praça dos Restauradores in the Baixa quarter.
+Bed and breakfast The Independente Suites & Terrace is ideally located between Príncipe Real and bar-hopping neighborhood Bairro Alto and just minutes away from Praça dos Restauradores in the Baixa quarter.

 Despite the Portuguese cuisine being meat- and fish-heavy, Lisbon’s vegan and vegetarian side has flourished in recent years, with new restaurants like Organi joining the veterans in the business; Jardim dos Sentidos and Os Tibetanos.